Best Phone Available in Canada for 2022

-Nearly everyone has a cell phone or smartphone and owning one has essentially become a necessity whether it’s for work, entertainment, or other simple basic phone functions like texting, calling, or checking quickly for directions.
+Having a cell phone or smartphone has essentially become a necessity whether it’s for work, entertainment, or other simple basic phone functions like texting, calling, or checking quickly for directions. while you’re driving or walking to a store.

 If you’re finding yourself in the market for a new cell phone or wanting to upgrade, but don’t have the time to devote going through the countless options – We’ve got you covered with the list down below.
-Whether your budget is high or low, Apple or Android, or you’re wanting a simple updated flip phone (yes, they do exist), then read on.
+Whether your budget is high or low, Apple or Android, if you’re looking for the best phones available in Canada – read on.

-Some important factors to keep In mind while choosing a cell phone are:
+Some important factors to keep in mind while choosing a phone are:

 Size – Do you prefer a large screen that can stream high-def videos or play games without sacrificing detail?
+Use your phone as a tablet?
 A smaller phone that can fit in your pocket and easily be toted around or used with one hand?
-A variety of available sizes are sure to fit (no pun intended) whatever your needs are.
+A variety of available sizes are sure to fit whatever your needs are.

 Unlocked or Carrier: Most users looking to get a new or upgraded phone will do so through their carrier, but if you prefer to get an unlocked phone by buying it outright without any sort of contract and then bringing it to the provider you want to go with, you can do so.
 As of 2017, all phones sold in Canada are unlocked and there is no fee for unlocking a current phone to switch to a different provider.